 - Consider current or potential exposures as well as stresses that may contribute to the condition, reducing or eliminating them as much as possible;

 - Identify the toxic load of the body, such as heavy metals or chlorine compounds, using appropriate tests, and intervene in a targeted manner to reduce this overload.

 - Make up for nutritional deficiencies such as vitamins and minerals, which make it more difficult for the person to metabolize the triggering agents;

 - Minimize exposure to radiation from wireless communication technologies (radio frequency radiation).

-Support for people who suffer from environmental sensitivities
+Support for people who suffer from Multiple Chemical Sensitivities (MCS)

 A diagnosis is necessary as the first means of support.